 This stretch is a historic route and one of the most famous trips around America.
 Route 66 deserves a try if you want to drive part way across the country on a 2 week cross country RV trip.

-- Start your USA road trip planning in Chicago (or you could end here if you choose).
-It allows you to visit one of the many museums, such as the Art Institute of Chicago.
+• Start your USA road trip planning in the Windy City of Chicago (or you could end here if you choose).
+It allows you to visit one of the many museums, such as the Art Institute of Chicago, check out the famous Chicago Bean in Millennium Park, or even stop by the great Lake Michigan.

-- Route 66 also passes through the upper tip of Texas, which takes you through Amarillo and also through Jericho Gap, where many cars once got stranded in the mud on old Route 66 on their road trips of America.
+• Route 66 also passes through the upper tip of Texas, which takes you through Amarillo and also through Jericho Gap, where many cars once got stranded in the mud on old Route 66 on their road trips to America.

 Route 66 is one of the most iconic road trips in the US and often listed as one of the best US road trips.
-If you have more time then consider extending your trip into a 3 week road trip across America.
-However, if you do extend ensure you consider the additional cost to drive across country.
+If you have more time then consider extending your trip into a 3 week cross-country road trip instead.
+However, if you do extend, ensure you consider the additional cost to drive across the country.

 East Coast Road Trip: New York City to Miami, Route 95

-- Start your America road trips in New York City, where you can visit the Statue of Liberty, attend a Broadway show, or hit all the major sites in New York with a guided tour.
+• Start your USA road trips in New York City, where you can visit the Statue of Liberty, attend a Broadway show, or hit all the major sites in New York with a guided tour.

-- This route will also take you through the beautiful states of Virginia (possibly stop in Richmond) and North Carolina before you hit Savannah on your roadtrip.
-America is full of history and lovely architecture in this area.
+• This route will also take you through the beautiful states of Virginia (possibly stopping in Richmond) and North Carolina before you hit Savannah on your road trip.
+This area is full of history and lovely architecture.

-If you are an American road trip planner who wants a taste of a little bit of everything or if you are history buff then you might consider Route 95 one of the best road trips in USA.
+If you are an American road trip planner who wants a taste of a little bit of everything or if you are a history buff, then you might consider Route 95 one of the best road trips in the USA.
+You can even do a side trip to New Orleans to visit the National World War II Museum, the largest World War II museum in the country, or head up north to Cape Cod for a change of scenery with sand dunes and quaint fishing towns.

 Colorado Road Trip

-If you want to experience the beauty of inland United States, Colorado definitely delivers.
-For this route, consider starting your road trip USA planning in Denver
+If you want to experience the beauty of the inland United States, Colorado definitely delivers.
+For this route, consider starting your road trip USA planning in Denver.

-- Spend a day in Boulder and take a tour of Rocky Mountain National Park and experience the trails.
+• Spend a day in Boulder.
+Take a tour of Rocky Mountain National Park and experience the trails.

-- The Glenwood Springs area offers some of the most gorgeous views of any American road trips, so have your camera ready!
+• The Glenwood Springs area offers some of the most gorgeous views of any American road trip, so have your camera ready!

-We think this is one of the USA best road trips for getting close to natural destinations and exploring national parks.
-If you are self-contained and stay in free camping spots along the way you can really reduce your road trip across America cost too.
+We think this is one of the best American road trips for getting close to natural destinations and exploring national parks.
+If you are self-contained and stay in free camping spots along the way you can really reduce your road trip cost too.

 READ NEXT: OUR ULTIMATE COLORADO ROAD TRIP ITINERARY